If you gave your bank account a look right now, what percentage of it would you see was spent on restaurants?

-If you’re in the restaurant industry, I’m sure the number doesn’t surprise you.
-But if you’re not, you might find that you’ve been eating out a lot more than you used to.
+As someone in the restaurant industry, the number likely wouldn't surprise you.
+But for those who aren't, the number might surprise them and show that they've been eating out a lot more than they used to.

-The average household spends an average of $3,008 per year on dining out, the Bureau of Labor Statistics reports, and according to Nielsen, the total amount of money spent on food “away from home” (vs. at home) has risen 94% since 2003.
+According to the U.S. Bureau of Labor Statistics, the average U.S. household spent an average of $3,459 on takeout, in-restaurant dining, and fast food meals in 2018.
+And according to a report by Nielsen, the total amount of money spent on food “away from home” (vs. at home) has risen 94% since 2003.

-As a result, and because technology is more widely available, more people are choosing to eat out… or deliver food to their home.
-This could spell disaster for the grocery industry, or it could result in a significant change in the way we shop, forever.
-Either way, home cooking as a pastime could be on the decline.
+As a result – and because there are more ways than ever to order food – more people are choosing to eat out… or get food delivered right to their doorstep.
+This could spell trouble for the grocery industry, or it could result in a significant change in the way we shop.
+Either way, home cooking as a pastime is evolving, and so is the restaurant industry.

 Why?
 Let’s dive in.